 Explosion-proof diaphragm motor pumps ATEX

-In hazardous locations, high pressure pumps must comply with ATEX directives.
+In plants in hazardous areas, high-pressure pumps must comply with the ATEX directives.

 What is ATEX?

-- de - abbreviation for type of protection
+- de- abbreviation for the type of protection

-- d - explosion protection with flameproof enclosure
+- d - explosion protection using a flameproof enclosure

-- o - explosion protection with oil filling flameproof enclosure
+- o - explosion protection with oil-filled flameproof enclosure

-- p - explosion protection with filling the flameproof enclosure with gas under excessive pressure
+- p - explosion protection with filling the flameproof enclosure with gas under excess pressure

 - q - explosion protection with filling the flameproof enclosure with quartz sand